derv82/wifite/readme.md

 wifite
 ======

-Wifite is an automated wireless attack tool.
+An automated wireless attack tool.

 What's New?